Comparing Targeted Therapy vs Immunotherapy: An Essential Guide

 The Potential of Combined Therapy for Improved Outcomes

 The potential of combined therapy is immense.
 The targeted approach can arrest tumor progression and induce striking regressions, especially in molecularly defined subsets of patients.
 Immunotherapy, on the other hand, can elicit long-term, durable responses, even in the face of acquired resistance to targeted therapy.
-This combination could potentially prolong the period of disease control and improve overall survival in patients.
+This combination could prolong the period of disease control and improve overall survival in patients.

 However, it’s important to remember that the success of combined therapy largely depends on individual patient factors, including the type and stage of cancer, the patient’s overall health, and the genetic makeup of the tumor.
 Therefore, genetic testing plays a crucial role in determining the most effective treatment approach.